 2) Its own volunteer members by consciously honing and developing their community leadership skills.
 The adults achieve this by developing and executing innovative public programs while also serving as mentors to its preteen and teenage members.
 These younger members attend conferences, workshops, and sessions that empower them with tools to become better leaders and thwart negative influences.

 C.H.A.N.G.E. was founded with the target population of its members being African-American males; however, the organization recently expanded to include females and other races in hopes of optimizing its community involvement.
 As a result, C.H.A.N.G.E. has been able to successfully impact hundreds of citizens in the city of Cleveland, Ohio through its active endeavors.

 The mission of C.H.A.N.G.E.
 Volunteers, Inc. is to empower its members and enhance the image of Greater Cleveland through positive community service initiatives and by participating in youth targeted development programs, workshops and sessions.

 C.H.A.N.G.E.
 Volunteers, Inc. will be recognized as an active organization that hosts and supports community service and empowerment initiatives that cross races, ethnicities and generations, while its members strive to be effective community leaders for the future.

 January 9, 2013 After relaxing a lot and spending valuable time with family over the holidays, thousands of college students have just returned back to campus this week.
 While the refreshing break was needed, oftentimes it can be difficult for students to get back into the swing of things with their campus activities.
 As you […]

-I just finished reading an article about stress that was published by USA Today.
-I learned that a total of 2,020 adults 18 and older completed online surveys that gauged their stress levels.
+I just finished reading an article about stress that was published by I learned that a total of 2,020 adults 18 and older completed online surveys that gauged their stress levels.
 This study was conducted for the American Psychological Association to determine America’s stress level.
-One of the most shocking findings to me […]
+One of the most shocking findings to me was that […]